Breeding behaviour of birds: Chicks

 In asynchronous hatching, older chicks may harass or starve younger siblings.
-In food scarcity, older chicks may kill and eat younger ones (siblicide) if carnivorous, or parents may favor the eldest, leading to others' starvation.
+In food scarcity, older chicks may kill and eat younger ones (siblicide) if carnivorous, or parents may selectively feed the eldest, leading to starvation of the others.

-Passerines feed all chicks, with thrushes making about 200 daily feeding trips and smaller birds like tits up to 2,000.
-Chicks signal hunger by opening brightly colored mouths, often patterned.
-Parents remove fecal sacs to keep nests clean.
+All passerines feed their chicks, with thrushes making about 200 daily feeding trips and smaller birds like tits up to 2,000.
+Chicks signal hunger by opening brightly coloured and often patterned mouths.
+Parents remove faecal sacs to keep nests clean.

 Some chicks, like those of Procellariiformes, are fed once daily or less.
 European storm petrel parents care constantly for the first week, then feed only at night.

-A study of common starlings' May clutch found over 300 daily feeding trips, with each chick consuming an average of 58 Colorado potato beetles and 472 beetles daily.
+A study of a common starling clutch in May found over 300 daily feeding trips, with each chick consuming an average of 58 Colorado potato beetles and 472 beetles daily.
 A pair's chicks ate 7,808 beetles over three weeks.

-Chicks' bright red mouth interiors result from high vascularization.
-After feeding, blood shifts to digestion, and parents prioritize chicks with the brightest mouths.
+The bright red mouth interiors of some chicks results from high vascularisation.
+After feeding, blood shifts to digestion, and parents prioritise chicks with the brightest mouths.

 Raptors feed less frequently but deliver larger quantities.
 Seabirds regurgitate partially digested food, which chicks consume from the parent's beak, easing digestion.
 Columbidae produce crop milk from their crop, a protein-rich fluid chicks drink from the parent's throat.
-Sandgrouses' dense breast feathers absorb water, which chicks drink in arid environments.
+Sandgrouse use their dense breast feathers to absorb water at visits to distant water sources, which they then bring for the chicks to drink in arid environments.